code42/code42cli/docs/commands/securitydata.md

 * `--advanced-query` (optional): A raw JSON file events query.
 Useful for when the provided query parameters do not satisfy your requirements.
 WARNING: Using advanced queries is incompatible with other query-building args.
-* `-b`, `--begin` (required except for non-first runs in incremental mode): The beginning of the date range in which to look for file events, can be a date/time in yyyy-MM-dd (UTC) or yyyy-MM-dd HH:MM:SS (UTC+24-hr time) format where the 'time' portion of the string can be partial (e.g. '2020-01-01 12' or '2020-01-01 01:15') or a short value representing days (30d), hours (24h) or minutes (15m) from current time.
+* `-b`, `--begin` (required except for non-first runs in checkpoint mode): The beginning of the date range in which to look for file events, can be a date/time in yyyy-MM-dd (UTC) or yyyy-MM-dd HH:MM:SS (UTC+24-hr time) format where the 'time' portion of the string can be partial (e.g. '2020-01-01 12' or '2020-01-01 01:15') or a short value representing days (30d), hours (24h) or minutes (15m) from current time.